-When assessing the extent to which the application represents value with relevant money, the department will have regard to:
+The department's assessment committee will be convened to assess applications as part of the non-competitive selection process.
+When assessing the extent to which the application represents value with relevant money, the department's assessment committee will have regard to:

-- the overall objective to be achieved in providing the grant - the extent to which the evidence in the application demonstrates that it will contribute to meeting the objective and outcomes - how the organisation will promote grant activities to target communities.
+- the overall objective to be achieved in providing the grant - the extent to which the evidence in the application demonstrates that it will contribute to meeting the objective and outcomes - how the organisation will promote grant activities to target stakeholders.